Seeking SOTA: Time-Series Forecasting Must Adopt Taxonomy-Specific Evaluation to Dispel Illusory Gains: General Challenges of LLMs in Time-Series Forecasting

 Reasoning about \textit{temporal data} effectively remains a fundamental challenge with LLMs in TSF.
 In their study, Merrill et al.~(\citeyear{tsf_merrill2024language}) argue that LLMs perform poorly in zero-shot reasoning for time-series tasks, such as etiological reasoning, question answering, and context-aided forecasting.
 Etiological reasoning, which involves hypothesizing potential causes for a given time series, showed that even strong LLMs like GPT-4~\cite{openai2023gpt4} performed marginally better than \colorwblkb{random guessing} and lagged significantly behind human performance by as much as 30 percentage points.
 Similarly, question-answering tasks involving time-series data also demonstrated the limitation of LLMs to adequately interpret and relate temporal information, resulting in scores that were at or \colorwblkb{near random} in many cases.
 This challenge and the empirical limitations highlight an important question: might the transformer architecture~\cite{vaswani2017attention} --- the default underlying structural building block underpinning most LLMs --- itself be inherently ill-suited for modeling temporal dynamics in time-series tasks?

 Zeng et al.~\cite{tsf_critique_zeng2023transformers} explored this very question of the effectiveness of transformer-based models for TSF.
-They emphasize that the self-attention mechanism is inherently permutation-invariant; and thus, unsuitable for capturing temporal order in time-series data.
-Positional encoding attempts to mitigate this issue, but it cannot fully address the loss of temporal information inherent in the self-attention mechanism.
-To illustrate this point, they proposed a class of embarrassingly simple models (LTSF-Linear) --- like a one-layer linear model (DLinear) --- that outperformed more complex transformer-based models empirically on the LTSF benchmark datasets.
-Their findings suggest that LLMs, and transformers in general, may not be well suited for modeling the inherent temporal structure of time-series data.
+Self-attention without an order-aware mechanism is permutation-equivariant and therefore does not by itself represent temporal order.
+To illustrate the practical concern, they proposed a class of embarrassingly simple models (LTSF-Linear) --- including a one-layer linear model (DLinear) --- that empirically outperformed more complex transformer-based models on the LTSF benchmark datasets.
+Their results suggest that the inductive biases and complexity of many Transformer designs may be poorly matched to these particular TSF tasks.

-Further discussion of counterarguments and recent theory is deferred until the placeholder citations in this paragraph are replaced with finalized sources.
+This argument should not be read as showing that Transformers necessarily discard all positional information.
+Haviv et al.~\cite{haviv2022transformer} demonstrate that causal language models without explicit positional encodings can learn a useful notion of absolute position, plausibly because the causal mask reveals how many predecessors each token can attend to.
+Their result concerns causal language modeling rather than TSF, but it shows that explicit positional encodings are not the only source of order information.
+The pertinent forecasting question is therefore empirical: whether a model's order-aware mechanisms and inductive biases capture the temporal dynamics of the target task well enough to justify their added complexity.

 In sum, this critique leads to a deeper, arguably more fundamental concern: whether the added complexity and computational cost of LLMs are ever truly justified by a \colorwblkb{commensurate gain} in TSF performance.